 The Sentometrics BV is a data-as-a-service B2B company.
 All our data products and functionalities are available via a REST API, compliant to the OpenAPI 3.0 specification.
 The backbone is a serverless computing platform that uses an event-driven model allowing us to scale up on demand.
 Contact us for more information about plugging in our API into your business analytics pipelines.

-As examples, we provide two public APIs currently servicing this website.
+As examples, we provide one public API currently servicing this website.
 Explore our APIs and their documentation:

 We welcome the use of our indices by researchers.
 Integrating Sentometrics' indices in your application has never been so easy.
 See below two sample scripts to retrieve an index using R and Python.